Hoyg/Java-CI-CD-with-Jenkins/README.md

     ![Web App blade](images/webappblade.png)

 1. Since this is a Tomcat-based Java application, you have to change the settings of the Azure Web App to Java which otherwise is defaulted to .NET framework.
-Change the following values and click **Save** -
+Change the following values -

     1. Java version  - `Java 8`